 FHIRPath Specification

-2.1.0 - draft International flag
+3.0.0-ballot - R2 STU1 International flag

 FHIRPath Specification, published by Implementable Technology Specifications WG.
-This guide is not an authorized publication; it is the continuous build for version 2.1.0 built by the FHIR (HL7® FHIR® Standard) CI Build.
+This guide is not an authorized publication; it is the continuous build for version 3.0.0-ballot built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/HL7/FHIRPath/ and changes regularly.
 See the Directory of published versions

-: null - JSON Representation
+: Example Observation - JSON Representation

 Raw json | Download